The AI Video Landscape — 2026

 - DLSS 5 — NVIDIA’s neural rendering technology, launching Fall 2026.
 Explicitly positioned for filmmaking and VFX beyond gaming; uses generative AI to infuse photoreal lighting and materials anchored to source 3D geometry

 - Blackburn draft AI bill — GOP Senate draft (March 19, 2026) declares AI training on copyrighted works not fair use; targets deepfakes and Section 230.
-Not yet introduced as legislation; path to passage uncertain, but framing reflects mainstream Republican positioning on AI copyright
+Not yet introduced as legislation; path to passage uncertain

 - EU AI Act Article 50 — August 2026, requiring machine-readable metadata on all AI-generated content